brandon-dacrib/special-disco/cth/README.md

 ## Assumptions
 * you have a current terraform binary for your [platform](https://developer.hashicorp.com/terraform/install) 1.9.5 at time of writing.
 * you have have the created the s3 bucket and dynamodb table defined in state.tf + have needed permissions to write to them.
+Example in the `getting-started` directory.

 ## Assignment Requirements: